 And another fun one:

-Ya gotta hang your keys up somewhere, and what better place for the motorhome and car keys than on a cute motorhome key hook?
-If your beloved RV is a trailer and not a motorhome, there’s a fun trailer keyhook for you too:
+Ya gotta hang your keys up somewhere, and what better place for the RV and car keys than on a fun set of keyhooks?

-If you want to introduce yourself to your neighbors and give your RV patio a little flair, how about a personalized flag out front?
+If you want to introduce yourself to your neighbors and give your RV patio a little flair, how about a personalized sign for your campsite?

-If you’re a bit shy about putting your name out in front of your rig, maybe just let the neighbors know where the party is with this “It’s 5:00 Somewhere” flag!
+If you’re a bit shy about putting your name out in front of your rig, maybe just let the neighbors know where the party is with a flag that says “It’s 5:00 Somewhere”!

 Speaking of parties, if yours tend to involve a little wine, then you might find a set of picnic wine glass and bottle holders to be just the thing.
 Simply shove them in the ground near your camp chairs and your wine will be safe from tipping over.